animeshsareen/data/README.md

 # data

-Centralized warehouse to store and read data.
+Repository for storing and accessing data.

-That's pretty much it.